 Do you already know the environmental problem of water scarcity?
 It belongs without ifs and buts to the biggest environmental problems of our time.
-Since about 71% of the earth is covered by water₁, one might think that there is actually enough of it available.
-But unfortunately, only a fraction of it is drinkable at all.
-And it is already in short supply in many regions of the world, so that the environment and society are experiencing noticeable changes.
+Since the earth is covered by about 71% of water₁, you might think that there is actually enough of it available.
+Unfortunately, however, only a fraction of it is actually drinkable.
+And it is already in short supply in many regions of the world, meaning that the environment and society are undergoing noticeable changes.

-In this article, I would like to explain the problem of water shortage and show you why we Germans are also partly to blame for it and how we can do something about it in our everyday lives.
+In this article, I would like to explain the problem of water scarcity and water shortages in detail and show you why we Germans are also partly to blame and how we can do something about it in our everyday lives.

 Here is another short Table of contents for you: